General

 Note: Divurmpola means a place where one takes an oath.

-Day 09: Yala – Jeep Safari – Ussangoda – Kataragamam temple
+Day 10: Yala – Jeep Safari – Ussangoda – Kataragamam Temple

-Today early in the morning at 4:00am with packed breakfast, we proceed to enjoy a Jeep Safari game drive to Yala National Park – Sri Lanka’s most famous National Park popular for herds of Elephants, Leopards, Spotted Deer, Crocodiles, Mongoose, Sambhur, Wild Buffalos, Wild Boars, various species of Birds and many other wild animals.
-We return to the hotel at 10:30am.
+Today early in the morning at 5:45am with packed breakfast, we proceed to enjoy a Jeep Safari game drive to Yala National Park – Sri Lanka’s most famous National Park popular for herds of Elephants, Leopards, Spotted Deer, Crocodiles, Mongoose, Sambhur, Wild Buffalos, Wild Boars, various species of Birds and many other wild animals.
+We return to the hotel at 09:00am for breakfast.
+Free time at leisure.

 According to Ramayana, after meeting Sita Devi, Lord Hanuman decided to test the strength of the mighty King Ravana and his army of Rakshasas.
 In the event that unfolded Lord Hanuman’s tail was set on fire by the Rakshasas, who in turn went on to torch some parts of King Ravana’s empire.